Interested in this course? Book now for Open Day to find about more

+This physiotherapy degree is a pre-registration MPhysio Integrated Masters in Physiotherapy for undergraduate entry.
 Explore anatomy, physiology and the sociological side of physiotherapy.
 Build the skills and hands-on experiences needed to work in this rewarding profession as a competent and confident Physiotherapist.
+This course is approved by the Health & Care Professions Council (HCPC) and the Chartered Society of Physiotherapy (CSP).

-Three A-levels at grades BBB-AAB or above including a Science; Biology, Human Biology are preferred.
+Three A-levels at grades BBB-AAB or above including Science; Biology, Human Biology are preferred but other subjects will be considered

-Or Access 45 level 3 credits at D/M with min 24D including a science subject (does not include Social Science or Psychology).
+Or Access 45 level 3 credits at D/M with min 24D including a science related subject

 UCAS points 120